5 Critical Components of Primary Source Analysis

 Utilizing the five components mentioned above when studying primary sources will provide students with a rich understanding of the subject matter.
 In order to grow and develop into independent learners, students need to be equipped with the proper tools.
 Analyzing primary sources is one way to provide those tools.
 In doing so, you will be encouraging and fostering your students’ ability to think critically and solve problems.

-Click on the image or link below to download five different primary source analysis lessons.
+Click on the images above to preview the primary source analysis lessons.
 Each lesson focuses on a different historical document that shaped US history.
 Everything you need for a comprehensive and in-depth analysis of each primary source is included.
-Along with the printable PDF version of the lessons, digital versions are also provided as an option for those of you that have access to technology in your classroom.
+Along with the printable PDF version of the lessons, digital versions are also provided.